 For almost three years the Spanish people fought heroically against the fascist marauders who invaded their country.
-The British and French reactionary bourgeoisie were strangling the Spanish people with the noose of "non-intervention."
-With the support of the capitulators in the leading circles of the Second International, world reaction organized the defeat of the Spanish people.
+The British and French reactionary bourgeoisie were strangling the Spanish people with the noose of "nonintervention."
+With the support of the capitulators in the leading circles of the Second International, world reaction organised the defeat of the Spanish people.
 It wrested the sword of victory from this people who defended with their lives not only the independence of their own country, but also the independence of other nations.
-Having struck down the Spanish people, who were holding the forces of the fascist aggressors in leash, the carrion circle of reaction has added fuel to the flames of the second imperialist war.
-It is converting Spain into an outpost of the robber plans of German and Italian fascism.
-It would surrender the peoples of Europe to be slaughtered, raped and pillaged by fascism.
+Having struck down the Spanish people, who were holding the forces of the fascist aggressors in leash, the raging forces of reaction have added fuel to the flames of the second imperialist war.
+They are converting Spain into an outpost of the robber plans of German and Italian Fascism.
+It would surrender the peoples of Europe to be slaughtered, raped and pillaged by Fascism.

 In the Far East the Japanese militarists are striving in vain to enslave the four hundred millions of Chinese people.
 The Chinese people are fighting like lions against the Japanese invaders.
 They are harassing the enemy behind his own lines.
 They are putting a cordon of fire around the towns seized by the Japanese.
 They are exhausting the enemy by a protracted war.
-The courageous and self-sacrificing struggle of the Chinese people serves to revolutionize the working people of Japan and shatters the morale of the Japanese Army.
-The Japanese invaders have failed in their attempts to pull off a lightning war, they are powerless in their efforts to conclude the "peace" they desire.
-In desperation they driving headlong against Great Britain and France, drawing ever nearer to the colonial possessions of these powers.
+The courageous and self-sacrificing struggle of the Chinese people serves to revolutionise the working people of Japan and shatters the morale of the Japanese Army.
+The Japanese invaders have failed in their attempts to achieve a lightning war, they are powerless in their efforts to conclude the "peace" they desire.
+In desperation they are driving headlong against Great Britain and France, drawing ever nearer to the colonial possessions of these powers.

 Fascism rages through Europe like a mad beast.
-It has swallowed Austria and Czechoslovakia, occupied Memel, annexed Ethiopia.
+It has swallowed Austria and Czechoslovakia, occupied Memel, annexed Abyssinia.
 It is throwing its noose around Poland.
-It is making a drive for the Balkans, threatening Rumania, Jugoslavia and Greece.
-It is stealthily creeping upon Switzerland, Holland and Belgium.
-It demands a redivision of colonies and is stretching out to Latin America.
-It has cast off all restraint and has become emboldened as a result of the favorable "situation" created by the connivance of the reactionary bourgeoisie of other countries.
-It is bringing pressure to bear upon the small nations, bullying them and staking on the treachery of the reactionary elements in the major capitalist countries.
+It is making a drive for threatening Roumania, Balkans, the Yugoslavia and Greece.
+It is stealthily creeping upon Switzerland, Holland and It demands a re-division of Belgium. colonies and is stretching out to Latin America.
+It has cast off all restraint and has become emboldened as a result of the favourable "situation" created by the connivance of the reactionary bourgeoisie of other countries.
+It is bringing pressure to bear upon the small nations, bullying them and calculating on the treachery of the reactionary elements in the major capitalist countries.
 It is working with feverish haste, plunging headlong into adventures, for it fears the growing resistance of the peoples.
-It is letting loose the mercenary gang of Trotskyite spies and provocateurs who, acting on the instructions of the fascist espionage services, seek to undermine the labor organizations from within, to disarm them in face of the advancing enemy and betray them completely to fascism.
+It is letting loose the mercenary gang of Trotskyite spies and provocateurs who, acting on the instructions of the fascist espionage services, seek to undermine the labour organisations from within, to disarm them in face of the advancing enemy and betray them completely to Fascism.

 The British and French reactionaries are now paying the price for their policy of instigating war against the U.S.S.R.
-Was it not they who accommodatingly threw open the doors of Austria and Czechoslovakia to fascism, in order to direct its drive to the East?
-Was it not they who allowed fascism to seize the Spanish ore, the Austrian and Czechoslovakian gold reserves, the Works?
-Who offered Rumanian oil and Hungarian wheat so as to strengthen the fascist aggressors for war against the land of Soviets?
+Was it not they who accommodatingly threw open the doors of Austria and Czechoslovakia to Fascism, in order to direct its drive to the East?
+Was it not they who allowed Fascism to seize the Spanish ore, the Austrian and Czechoslovakian gold reserves, the Skoda Works: who offered Roumanian oil and Hungarian wheat so as to strengthen the fascist aggressors for war against the Land of Soviets?
 Was it not they who freed the hands of the fascist criminals. thereby facilitating the latter's seizure of Spain?